 We’ve explored 11 cPanel alternatives and discussed why they’re on this list.
 Although cPanel is still widely used, it’s falling out of favor with most businesses today.

-In 2021, businesses need a powerful yet easy-to-use dashboard to manage their websites.
+In 2023, businesses need a powerful yet easy-to-use dashboard to manage their websites.
 And that’s where MyKinsta comes in.
-Try its free demo and see for yourself.
+Schedule a demo and see for yourself.

 Do you prefer a control panel alternative that’s not on this list?
 Or are you still loyal to cPanel?
 Let us know in the comments section below!